MediciHouse07/Learning_Records/game_theory.md

 1155 mins, discontinuous function, calculus doesn't work;
 1600 mins, monopoly prices, this is a price that will maximize the profit;
 1759 mins, price it at marginal cost(>=), that will have a zero profit;

+2022/05/15:
+1800<->
+2200 mins, check c is NE;
+2259 mins, Economic Surplus
+In mainstream economics, economic surplus, also known as total welfare or Marshallian surplus, refers to two related quantities.
+Consumer surplus or consumers' surplus is the monetary gain obtained by consumers because they are able to purchase a product for a price that is less than the highest price that they would be willing to pay.
+Producer surplus or producers' surplus is the amount that producers benefit by selling at a market price that is higher than the least that they would be willing to sell for.
+In Marxian economics, the term surplus may also refer to surplus value, surplus product and surplus labour.;
+2330 mins, under NE, outcome is like perfect competition;
+2538 mins, same setting as cournot, but with a different strategy set -> different outcome; TBR compare it with quantity view, the last lecture;
+2925 mins, lineary city model; Differentiated product; Products are not identical; if you are a judege, how you handle each monopoly case will impact the world;
+3730 mins, map distance to something virtual; beer example; cost of this is the thing I don't like but I have to endure; lack of pleasure;
+4035 mins, go back to election model; candidate voted model;
+4402 mins, assumptions; voter can be candidate as well;
+4746 mins, plurality;
+11037 mins, if she drop the election, she lose more;